Tuesday, December 26, 2017

 However, the soil ends up black.
 No other color is as efficient at converting sunlight into heat, which we don't need more of at this point.
 This seems to be a problem with the terra preta solution.
 (The ideal color for avoiding heat production would be white.)

-Note that the use of any terrestrial artificial mirror membrane has the drawback that the membrane will get dirty rapidly from dust, pollen, and plant parts, thereby reducing its efficiently.
-However, a living means of light reflection would renew itself, gratis, each year.
+The use of any terrestrial artificial mirror membrane has the drawback that the membrane will get dirty rapidly from dust, pollen, and plant parts, thereby reducing its efficiently.
+However, a living means of light reflection, like a low understorey of white, downy plants, would renew itself, gratis, each year.
 Orbiting space mirrors have also been proposed as the solution to global warming.
-They wouldn't get covered in pollen anytime soon -- just shot full of holes by micrometeorites.
+They wouldn't get covered in debris anytime soon -- just shot full of holes by micrometeorites.

 Monday, June 5, 2017